eclipse-tractusx/bpdm/INSTALL.md

 ### Fine-granular Configuration

-You can configure all BPDM applications over Helm values more fine-granulary via the `applicationConfig` and `applicationSecrets`.
+You can configure all BPDM applications over Helm values more fine-granularly via the `applicationConfig` and `applicationSecrets`.
 Values under these groups are directly injected as application properties in the deployed containers.

 As a reference of what can be changed have a look at the respective application properties files of each application: